generation-org/jwd-final-project/task-7/README.md

 > **Expected Result**
 > In the browser console, you should see an object representing the task with an `id` of `0`.

-### Step 5: Update the status of the selected Task to 'DONE'
+### Step 5: Update the status of the selected Task to 'Done'

 > #### Useful Resources for this step
 > - [Using Data Attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 > - [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)

-Now that we have the code in place that adds each `task.id` to the DOM, as well as a method `getTaskById` to retrieve the right ask from our `TaskManager`, we can combine the two to update the `task.status` to `'DONE'` once the "Mark As Done" button is clicked.
+Now that we have the code in place that adds each `task.id` to the DOM, as well as a method `getTaskById` to retrieve the right task from our `TaskManager`, we can combine the two and update the `task.status` to `'Done'` once the "Done" button is clicked.

 1. In `js/index.js`, find the Event Listener for the **Task List** `click` event we created in **Step 2**.